January 31st

 Before any doctor gets offended, this verse needs to be explained :).

-Here, the poet says that a doctor is a brother of Lord Yama (Lord of death)!
-Because, while Yama takes away life, a doctor takes both the patient's life and his wealth.
-Obviously, a doctor's job is in 'saving lives' instead of 'taking lives'!
-What we need to notice here is that there is no scarcity for humor in Sanskrit literature.
+Here, the poet says that a doctor is a brother of Lord Yama (Lord of death).
+Because, while Yama takes away life, a doctor takes both the patient's life as well as his wealth!
+Obviously, a doctor's job is 'saving lives' and not 'taking lives'!
+(One can see that there is no scarcity of humor in Sanskrit literature.)

-At the same time, let's not get too ahead of ourselves, forgetting the driving force behind everything in the world.
-Any and everything we do yields results only as He proposes.
-Isn't that humbling?
+It is a good reminder not to get ahead of ourselves, and forget the driving force behind everything in this world.
+Any and everything we do will yield results just as He proposes.
+Isn't that humbling?!
+He will make what needs to happen, happen.

 pada vigrahaH: